hans/lwt/README.md

 # Learning with Texts

-> [Learning with Texts](https://sourceforge.net/projects/learning-with-texts) (LWT) is a tool for Language Learning.
+> [Learning with Texts](https://sourceforge.net/projects/learning-with-texts) (LWT) is a tool for Language Learning using texts.

+This is an intricated fork by [@HugoFara](https://github.com/pirtleshell/lwt-fork).
+As a GitHub fork, it comes from [@chaosarium's fork (archived)](https://github.com/chaosarium/lwt-fork)  of [@PirtleShell's fork](https://github.com/pirtleshell/lwt) of [@andreask7's fork](https://github.com/andreask7/lwt).
+It was also merged from the official LWT (as least until version 2.0.2), and many contributions from the community.

-This is @chaosarium's fork of [@PirtleShell's fork](https://github.com/pirtleshell/lwt) of [@andreask7's fork](https://github.com/andreask7/lwt).
-Its altered database structure makes it quicker, and it has many features not found in the original.
-It also looks more likely to develop communally, whereas the original is fairly stagnant and not open for contributions.
+This version is quicker than this official, has many features not found in the original.
+It also looks more likely to develop communally, whereas the original is not open for contributions.

 If the reading page displays a database error, try downgrading to PHP version 5.4.45.

-[@gustavklopp's LingL](https://github.com/gustavklopp/LingL) is a wonderful alternative written in python.
+[@gustavklopp's LingL](https://github.com/gustavklopp/LingL) is a wonderful alternative written in Python.

 **THIS IS A THIRD PARTY VERSION**
 IT DIFFERS IN MANY RESPECTS FROM THE OFFICIAL LWT-VERSION